mike-ward/mike-ward.github.io/_posts/2008-08-21-changing-drive-icons-in-windows-explorer.md

 ---
 layout: post
-title:  Changing drive icons in Windows Explorer
+title: 'Changing drive icons in Windows Explorer'
 ---
 A few of you have emailed asking if it is possible to change the icon that [Desk Drive](/deskdrive) puts on the desktop.
 Well, the answer is yes with qualifications.
 There is no option in Desk Drive to change drive icons but it can be done a couple of ways from the Windows itself.